knomedia/hubdown/README.md

 There are essentially 3 options when using `hubdown`.

  * Printing to STDOUT
- * Writing to a file
+ * Wrap in Github HTML
- * Previewing in browser
+ * Output to a file

 ***
 ### Printing to STDOUT